DataGrid AI

 In this part, we cover how to filter your DataGrid AI pins on the mobile app.
 Filters help users focus on high priority DataGrid pins or that meet a specified criteria that you set.

-• In the top left hand corner of the SalesHub Map on the mobile app, select the "Filters" Icon
+• In the top left hand corner of the SalesHub Map on the mobile app, select the "Filters" Icon.

 • Scroll through the desired datapoint(s) that you would like to filter by, and set the parameters by clicking "Apply" when finished.
+This action will remove DataGrid Pins that do not match the standards applied.

 • If you wish to reset filters to the default view, click the "Reset All" button underneath the DataGrid AI filter toggle switch.